DanielSWolf/MoaiUtils/README.md

 #### Sublime Text

-Sublime Text is a powerful text editor, but no IDE.
-Thus, support for Sublime Text is limited to simple code completion for class, field and method names.
+[Sublime Text](http://www.sublimetext.com/) is a powerful text editor, but has no understanding of Lua code.
+Thus, code completion in Sublime Text is rather limited compared to ZeroBrane Studio.

 ##### How to use

 Place the generated `moai_lua.sublime-completions` file anywhere in your `Packages` folder, ideally inside of `/Lua`.
-You can open the packages folder from Sublime Text via the "Browse Packages" menu option.
+You can open the packages folder from Sublime Text via the menu option "Preferences"  >"Browse Packages".
 Depending on the version of Sublime Text and your OS, the location of the `/Lua` folder may vary.

 #### XML